Rapid strep test: Medical use

 A rapid strep test may assist a clinician in deciding whether to prescribe an antibiotic to a person with pharyngitis, a common infection of the throat.
 Viral infections are responsible for the majority of pharyngitis, but a significant proportion (20% to 40% in children and 5% to 15% in adults) is caused by bacterial infection.
 The symptoms of viral and bacterial infection may be indistinguishable, but only bacterial pharyngitis can be effectively treated by antibiotics.
 Since the major cause of bacterial pharyngitis is GAS, the presence of this organism in a person's throat may be seen as a necessary condition for prescribing antibiotics.
 GAS pharyngitis is a self-limiting infection that will usually resolve within a week without medication.
 However, antibiotics may reduce the length and severity of the illness and reduce the risk of certain rare but serious complications, including rheumatic heart disease.

 RSTs may also have a public health benefit.
-In addition to undesirable side-effects in the individual, inappropriate antibiotic use is thought to contribute to the development of drug-resistant strains of bacteria.
+In addition to undesirable side-effects in individuals, inappropriate antibiotic use is thought to contribute to the development of drug-resistant strains of bacteria.
 By helping to identify bacterial infection, RSTs may help to limit the use of antibiotics in viral illnesses, where they are not beneficial.

 Some clinical guidelines recommend the use of RSTs in people with pharyngitis, but others do not.
 US guidelines are more consistently in favor of their use than their European equivalents.
 The use of RSTs may be most beneficial in the third world, where the complications of streptococcal infection are most prevalent, but their use in these regions has not been well studied.

 Microbial culture from a throat swab is a reliable and affordable alternative to an RST which has high sensitivity and specificity.
 However, a culture requires special facilities and usually takes 48 hours to give a result, whereas an RST can give a result within several minutes.